Sustainable Development Goal 12: Target 12.6: Encourage companies to adopt sustainable practices and sustainability reporting

 The full title of Target 12.6 is: "Encourage companies, especially large and transnational companies, to adopt sustainable practices and to integrate sustainability information into their reporting cycle."

 It has one indicator: Indicator 12.6.1 is the "Number of companies publishing sustainability reports".

-This is the only indicator that focuses on monitoring private sector entities' practices.
-While the indicator counts only the number of private sector entities that issue sustainable reports, the custodian UN agencies promote high quality of the information reported, as well as the integration of these indicators in their annual reports and good practices.

-The proposed approach by the custodian agencies indicate that these reports can be stand-alone sustainability reports or part of collective reports; not every report will be considered, this will depend on the quality of the information provided; and there will be a need to consider disclosures covering governance practices and economic, social and environmental impact.

 Target 12.7: Promote sustainable public procurement practices

 The full title of Target 12.7 is: "Promote public procurement practices that are sustainable, in accordance with national policies and priorities."

 It has one indicator: Indicator 12.7.1 is the "Degree of sustainable public procurement policies and action plan implementation".
-This indicator refers to the capacity of governments to implement sustainable procurement policies: policies which ensure economic and social development while protecting the planet and reducing the negative impacts in the environment.
-They need to engage with sustainable public procurement (SPP), and the capacity to measure the proportions of these efforts.
 Three objectives, SPP, GPP and SRPP, all figure in the indicator: